 RAMP was established in September 2016 aiming to endorse best practice methods in the industry of animal musculoskeletal therapy.

 RAMP registered practitioners follow a strict code of conduct, work within their scope of practice, comply with annual CPD requirements and have appropriate insurance.

 This independent voluntary register offers vets, members of the public and other paraprofessionals the reassurance they need to refer safely to, and/or work closely with RAMP practitioners.

 Practitioners on the Register may belong to a variety of professional associations and may have qualified at different training establishments, but still continue to meet RAMP's Gold Standard in practice.

 All professionals registered with RAMP demonstrate high standards of proficiency and professionalism, equivalent to the demands of the statutory regulatory bodies governing Chiropractic, Osteopathy and Physiotherapy in the human domain.

 This means that you can be confident that your animal should receive the same level of care as you would yourself.

 RAMP is managed by senior practitioners from the Physiotherapy, Osteopathy and Chiropractic fraternity, plus two Veterinary Surgeons and one lay person, who have experience in working at national committee level.
 All are highly committed to RAMP and its vision for outstanding quality of care for animals around the UK.

-As an organisation, RAMP is independent of the commercial interests of educational establishments, professional associations and equipment manufacturers etc. who might be affected by the standards being clarified.
+As a not-for-profit organisation, RAMP is independent of the commercial interests of educational establishments, professional associations and equipment manufacturers etc. who might be affected by the standards being clarified.

 We feel this independence is important so that RAMP can be unbiased in working for the benefit of the animal owner, the veterinary professions, the insurance industry - and ultimately animal welfare.
 A list of Council members can be found at the bottom of the FAQs page here.